smtd-pat/tech-suite-manual/control-room.md

 - <input type="checkbox"> Cover the S6
 - <input type="checkbox"> Close all doors

+## Line Level Patching

+There is a 24x2 patch bay located in the sidecar rack that can be used to reroute nearly any signal path in the Control Room using TT patch cables.
+Make sure the patch cables are pushed all the way in when you patch something.

+The top row outputs signals, the bottom row are inputs.
+Ports **1-32** are [half-normalled](https://www.sweetwater.com/sweetcare/articles/what-normalling-what-difference-between-full-normal-half-nornal/).
+The rest are non-normalled.

+> This patch bay does not prevent you from doing stupid things like patching outputs to outputs or inputs to inputs.
+Please don't do this.

 ## Monitor Controller

 The Grace m908 controls the speakers in the Control Room.